 Writing and preparation of original draft as part of his PhD thesis, preparation of figures: Mak D

-Conceptualisation, resources, review and editing of original draft, synthesis and discussion to yield the finalized version, supervision and financial support of student: Kramvis AFinancial support and sponsorship
+Conceptualisation, resources, review and editing of original draft, synthesis and discussion to yield the finalized version, supervision and financial support of student: Kramvis AAvailability of data and materials

-Cancer Association of South Africa (CANSA), and German Research Foundation (Deutsche Forschungsgemeinschaft).Availability of data and materials
+Cancer Association of South Africa (CANSA), and German Research Foundation (Deutsche Forschungsgemeinschaft).Conflicts of interest

 All authors declared that there are no conflicts of interest.Ethical approval and consent to participate